 Key Contributions

-• Proposes practice mapping as a novel analytical approach for social media research.
+• Introduces practice mapping as a novel analytical approach for social media research.

-• Provides a way to integrate multimodal interaction data (across action types) into a unified visual analysis.
+• Provides a framework for incorporating multimodal interaction data into integrated visual analyses.

-• Offers a methodological alternative to conventional network visualizations whose density renders them analytically opaque.
+• Offers a methodological alternative to conventional, often illegible, network “furball” visualizations.

 Methods

-• Use of vector embeddings to represent the actions and interactions performed by users on social media.
+• Uses vector embeddings to represent the network actions and interactions of social media users.

 Findings